 Drink it fresh.
 When we are talking about coffee we are not talking about the powdered variety.
 Buy good quality beans and by preference grind them yourself.
 Coffee can go off, like any food can.
 If it does not smell good it is likely rancid.
 You should never eat rancid food.

 Get it organic.
-Apparently coffee is heavily sprayed with pesticides.
+Apparently, coffee is heavily sprayed with pesticides.
 The Mercola article also said “Whenever possible, purchase sustainable "shade-grown" coffee to help prevent the continued destruction of our tropical rain forests and the birds that inhabit them.”
-I've honestly never seen any coffee labeled 'shade grown'.
-I buy 'fair-trade' whenever possible as the coffee comes from small local producers.
+I've honestly never seen any coffee labelled 'shade grown'.
+I buy fair trade whenever possible as the coffee comes from small local producers.
 I've no idea if this helps the rainforest.

 © Jenny Hobbs